Coachella Festival Checklist – 11 Things to Bring

 plastic mineral water bottle

 First up on our list?
-Water bottles.
+Water bottles such as a Nalgene.

 Just be sure that you don’t bring any glass or aluminum bottles, even if they’re for water.
 Glass, aluminum, and other metal bottles aren’t allowed at music venues, so it’s best to stick to plastic water bottles whenever possible.